DonPalius/Wiki-RAG/README.md

   Handles downloading, preprocessing, and parsing of the Wikipedia dump.
 - `wikipedia_dump_processor.py`
   Contains the `WikipediaDumpProcessor` class for dump extraction and processing (uses WikiExtractor).
-- `test.ipynb`
-  A Jupyter Notebook for testing and debugging the system.
 - `README.md`
   This file – detailed instructions for setup and usage.